-In our previous alert on Battery Energy Storage Systems (BESS), Understanding Current Battery and BESS Supply Chain Risks, we highlighted the risks inherent in BESS supply chains to which U.S.-based BESS project developers are subject.
+There are risks inherent in battery energy storage systems (BESS) supply chains to which U.S.-based BESS project developers are subject.
 Those include access to critical components required for augmentation given limited sources of supply, price risk for augmentation components, and the possibility of new or altered tariffs affecting the supply chain.
 Such factors can impact a project's ability to timely augment within budget, which could in turn impact a project's ability to meet its contractual obligations with respect to guaranteed performance metrics (e.g., BESS availability, capacity, and round-trip efficiency) or the project's ability to generate enough cash to cover expected distributions or loan payments.
-This alert discusses certain supply chain risk mitigation strategies from the perspective of a BESS project's various stakeholders.
+This article discusses certain supply chain risk mitigation strategies from the perspective of a BESS project's various stakeholders.